Photronics (PLAB)

 We at StockStory place the most emphasis on long-term growth, but within semiconductors, a half-decade historical view may miss new demand cycles or industry trends like AI.
 Photronics’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
 Photronics Year-On-Year Revenue Growth

-This quarter, Photronics’s revenue fell by 1.9% year on year to $212.1 million but beat Wall Street’s estimates by 1%.
-Despite the beat, the drop in sales could mean that the current downcycle is deepening.
-Company management is currently guiding for a 2.3% year-on-year decline in sales next quarter.
+This quarter, Photronics reported a rather uninspiring 2.8% year-on-year revenue decline to $211 million of revenue, in line with Wall Street’s estimates.
+Despite meeting estimates, the drop in sales could mean that the current downcycle is deepening.
+Company management is currently guiding for a 3.3% year-on-year decline in sales next quarter.

 5. Product Demand & Outstanding Inventory